dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 console.log( _.find(collection, method , 6) ); // 'b'
 ```

-## The basic usage example of \_.find
+## Finding an Object in an Array, a basic usage example of \_.find

-So \_.find will help with returning an element in an array, rather than it's index.
+So \_.find will help with returning an element in an array, rather than it's index, If you want the index, rather than the Object itself there is \_.findIndex that works just like \_.find only it returns an index, or key value.
 So if you have an array of objects and you want to find a single object in the array by a certain key value pare \_.find is the right tools for the job.

 ```js
 var db_array = [